Composers are "Princes".This idea is reinforced by the fact that Koki Kariya alludes to Joshua Kiryu as being a "little prince".

 Neku's final entry fee was everyone.The reason why the game's name in English is The World Ends with You is because, at the last day, once Joshua challenges Neku, or, rather, forces him to enter a final Game to have a chance to kill him and take his place as Shibuya's Composer, and Neku refuses to shoot him, what Neku loves most (those he desires what's best for) is ALL PEOPLE - everyone, no matter how evil they are - and, consequently, once Joshua kills him (again), everyone is erased with him, and they all go to hell.
 This is reflected in Neku's soliloquy after the end of the game, during which he mentions how the city - the world - is physically the same, but the people are created anew.
 It may also have been the cause of Neku's unwillingness to kill Joshua (because he valued him as well), although that may also be the result of a personal anagnorisis that everything which has happened was all his fault, and that it simply demonstrates what hatred he held in his soul (as shown by Joshua's expression that he'd "rather just get rid of them" just as Neku did at the beginning), which he bore severe remorse for and let what happened happen, inadvertently proving that people do change and can understand each other, and that people just need to open up to, desire what's best for, and simply care about each other - that he was given a chance to kill the person he had every existential reason (every concern with the things of humanity, which people would typically be concerned about; a Composer has power over everything within his city's domain, and is probably the closest thing to a god anyone will know, and Neku knew he would be erased if he didn't try to kill Joshua, and he really did have a chance to become Shibuya's new Composer if Joshua was actually sincerely offering him the opportunity to kill him and wasn't screwing with him) to want to kill, and, furthermore, every incentive to outright hate (to hope his soul would wither in hell, that Sheol-like state of erasure), and he refused.
+Alternatively, he drove him to the point at which he didn't want to live, and forced him to live, anyways.
+This might also effectively demonstrate how Neku knows he should value and care about people in spite of how terrible they can be.
 The possibility that Neku's final entry fee was all of humanity is also strongly suggested by Hanekoma's claim that he created a new, optimal parallel world in the game's final Secret Report.

 The sequel will be about Joshua's rise to the rank of composerA silhouette that has an odd similarity to Joshua's hair has shown up on the countdown, with a second very vague silhouette with what appears to be reaper wings on the right side of the 104 building.
 It would also contain a little piece information that never showed up in the original: just how could mere mortals beat someone as obscenely strong as a composer? would they just concede defeat easily? or take the route Josh took and leave it to a game of chance? or some other explanation that will end up being explored if this theory is right?